unavi-xyz/unavi/apps/docs/docs/faq.md

 ### What is Lens?

-[Lens Protocol](https://lens.xyz/) is a Web3 social graph on the Polygon blockchain.
+[Lens Protocol 🌿](https://lens.xyz/) is a Web3 social graph on the Polygon blockchain.
 It is designed to empower creators to own the links between themselves and their community, forming a fully composable, user-owned social graph.

 To use Lens, you will need an Ethereum wallet.